Adverse Weather Conditions (IV.A.6)

 Essential Personnel

 Personnel designated by a unit head as employees that are required in order to provide the minimum level of service on a campus (i.e., emergency services, utilities and provision of food and housing) and those needed to prevent irreparable damage to research and mechanical systems.
-Each affected unit head will designate Essential Personnel in his or her department and notify them of this designation.
+Each affected unit head will designate Essential Personnel in their department and notify them annually and as needed of this designation.

 Tornado Warning